MicrosoftDocs/semantic-kernel-docs/semantic-kernel/overview/index.md

 ## Semantic Kernel is enterprise first

 :::row:::
    :::column span="2":::
       Microsoft and other Fortune 500 companies already leverage the power of Semantic Kernel because of its scalable, observable, and security enhancing capabilities like open telemetry support, non-breaking version updates, and hooks and filters.
-You’ll always be in control and that’s what makes Semantic Kernel stand out from other SDKs on the market.
+You’ll always be in control and that’s what makes Semantic Kernel stand out from other agent SDKs on the market.

       Semantic Kernel was designed to be future proof, easily connecting your code to leverage the latest AI models.
-So as technology evolves, you’ll simply swap AI models without needing to rewrite your entire codebase.
+So as technology evolves, you’ll simply swap AI models for your agents without needing to rewrite your entire codebase.
    :::column-end:::
    :::column span="":::
     ![Intro Image](../media/Introduction-to-Semantic-Kernel.png)